timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 Tech debt is the cost of future rework by taking shortcuts - not to be confused with plain bad code!

 If you haven't worked on a green fields project recently, you may think it takes some time before tech debt accumulates.
 But, unless you have the luxury of time and know ***everything***, ***exactly*** - there will be rework.
 We learn along the way.
-About the technology, platforms, services, market and customer.
+About the technology, platforms, services, market and customers.

 If we know tech debt is always accumulating, we should regularly pay it down.
 Not holding off and scheduling dedicated time in the future.
 In my experience, that future time will never arrive.
 Like paying off your mortgage, it's best if you chip away paying weekly or monthly.
+Prioritise debt as part of each sprint.

 All tech debt isn't created equally, it has different interest rates.

 Some of it has a high interest rate - like credit card debt - and is expensive to maintain.
 Finance #101 says pay off your high interest debt first.
 These are the items slowing the team down or causing issues.

-While other debt may have a lower interest rate and is cheaper to maintain.
-These may not be slowing the teams down or causing as many issues.
+ Other debt may have a lower interest rate and is cheaper to maintain.
+This debt may not be slowing the teams down or causing as many issues.
 Address this second.

 Scheduling a percentage of every sprint to addressing tech debt keeps it under control.
 The other approach I like is the "boy scout rule" - leave the campground cleaner than you found it.
 Made popular by Uncle Bob, whenever anyone touches something, make it better.
-Clean up the code, rename variable, add tests, do whatever improves it.
+Clean up the code, rename variables, add tests, do whatever improves it.
 Even if it's only picking up one empty beer can or a bottle cap next to the campfire.

 ## Architect for change

 Software architecture can be defined as the parts that are hard to change.
-They are combination of factors - performance, security, scalability, requirements, data, compliance, and all “-ilities”.
+They are a combination of factors - performance, security, scalability, requirements, data, compliance, and all “-ilities”.

 It's sometimes easy to know which areas that are likely to change.
 They're the areas you know the least about.
 The areas that are most unknown - from either a product feature or a technology point of view.